aidingh/StoreKeyCodeTest/README.md

 When running the program the developer will be redirected ro a Swagger-UI page.
 There the endpoints can be tested and a result will be provided.

 ## Help
-Eamil: aidin.gh@hotmail.com is any help is needed.
+Emil: aidingh@hotmail.com is any help is needed.

 ## Author
 Aidin Ghassemloi